-Also notice that results in rows 12 through 15 are a bit quirky, due to the way DATEDIF handles end of month dates.
-Basically, when the days in the start and end months match, the result is an exact multiple of months.
-However, when days don't match, results may be unexpected.
-For example with a start date of July 31 (end of month) and an end date of August 30 (end of month) the result is zero, though most people would count this as 1 month.
-One solution to this problem is described below.
+As the formula is copied down, DATEDIF returns whole months between the start date in column B and the end date in column C. Notice that the first four results in D5:D8 are exact multiples of months, but the result in D9 has been rounded down to 5 because we are 1 day short of 6 months.
+Also notice that results in D13:D16 are a bit quirky, due to how DATEDIF handles end-of-month dates.
+For example, when the days match, the result is an exact multiple of months, as expected.
+However, when the days don't match, the results can be unexpected.
+For example, with a start date of July 31 and an end date of September 30, the result is 1, though most people would count this as 2 months.
+One workaround to this problem is described below.

-DATEDIF works only with whole months.
+As shown above, DATEDIF only calculates whole months.
 To calculate a decimal number that represents the number of months between two dates, you can use the YEARFRAC function like this:

 Keep in mind that the behavior of this formula depends on how YEARFRAC works.
 See this page for more information.

 In some cases, you may want to count how many months are "touched" by a given date range.
-The generic formula for this calculation is:
+The generic formula for this calculation looks like this:

 (YEAR(end)-YEAR(start))*12 // months due to year change